vuexyz/vuexyz/docs/primitives/usePolygon.md

 # usePolygon

-Composable for working with polygons.
+Composable for working with polygons. `usePolygon` is also the aliased composable for all other polygon composables, such as `usePentagon`, `useHexagon`, etc. The polygon generated is a regular polygon, meaning all sides are of equal length and all angles are equal.

 <UsePolygonDemo />